Written by Avantika Gaur · Published February 16, 2026 · Updated April 16, 2026 · 18 min read

 Strategy 2: Working in Non-Metro - Work Within the 40% Limit

 - Don't overpay on rent: The 40% ceiling limits your exemption.
-Calculate optimal rent amount using HRA Calculator
+Calculate optimal rent amount using the HRA Calculator.

 - Restructure salary composition: If HRA exemption is capped, negotiate to shift more salary to: